Virginia Beach Wrongful Death Lawyer

 Damages, or compensation, in a wrongful death case may include:

-- Expected loss of future income
+- The expected loss of future income

 - Loss of services provided by the deceased